plasmoapp/pv-addon-whisper/README.md

 ## Permissions

-Permission to use whiseper: `pv.activation.whisper`
+Permission to use whisper: `pv.activation.whisper`